Wafflelover404/GraphTalk-SC/docs/en/api.md

   - Parameters:
     - `text`: The query string
     - `humanize`: Optional boolean to get LLM-enhanced responses
+    - `use_rag`: Optional boolean to use the RAG model for the query
   - Returns structured search results or humanized responses

 - **POST /upload/kb_zip**: Upload knowledge base files